FriendlyCaptcha/friendly-docs/src/pages/integrations/salesforce/index.md

 }
 ```

-This Apex Action performs a Friendly Captcha API call to verify the captcha response from the previous element in the
+This Apex Action calls the Friendly Captcha API to verify the captcha response generated in the previous Flow element.
-Flow.
 If Friendly Captcha is able to verify the captcha response, the `success` flag is set to true.
-Any errors
-returned by the API are also included in the output of this Flow element.
+Any errors returned by the API are also included in the output of this Flow element.

 The `friendlycaptcha.Client.verifyCaptchaResponse()` method requires an API key for authentication.
 Make sure you've configured an API key as outlined in the documentation on [configuration](#configuration).

 You could perform other kinds of validation (for example on the email and password) in this action as well.
 Save the Apex class and return to your Screen Flow.

 ### Add the "Verify Captcha" Apex Action to your Screen Flow

 It should come after the Login Screen element.
-Make sure to connect the "Captcha Response" (and optionally "Sitekey")
-variables from the Screen element as inputs to the Apex Action element.
+Make sure to connect the "Captcha Response" (and optionally "Sitekey") variables from the Screen element as inputs to the Apex Action element.

 <figure style={{ textAlign: 'center', margin: '3em 0' }}>
     <img src="/img/salesforce-apex-action.png" alt="Configuring an Apex Action" />